BillQK/Animator/README.txt

 motion 2 30.0 10.0 40.0 400.0 500.0 10 10 10     35.0 10.0 30.0 400.0 500.0 10 10 10
 motion 2 35.0 10.0 30.0 400.0 500.0 10 10 10     40.0 10.0 30.0 403.0 50.0 10 10 10

+ASSIGNMENT 6
+We start our assignment 6 by first fixing our builder in the SimpleAnimatorModel class.
+We decide to build a complete new and upgraded builder which take in 2 hash map, a width, and a height.
+We then also add an extra method in the IAnimatorModel which will help delete a command.

+Then we proceed to do our 3 views
 Contributors names and contact info
 Khanh Nguyen
 nguyen.khanh1@northeastern.edu